 Masthead ads are charged on a CPM basis.

 Bumper ads are like the non-skippable YouTube ads but they are only 6 seconds long.
 They are short video ads that play at the beginning, during or the end of the video.

-The ads are great for branding, reaching more customers and increasing customer awareness.
+They are great for branding, reaching more customers and increasing customer awareness.
 They are also charged on a CPM basis.

 Outstream ads are unlike all the other ad formats in that they only work on mobile and they do not run on YouTube.
 These ads are seen on mobile apps and websites that are affiliated with Google video partners.